uchicago-cs/chiventure/src/cli/examples/bison-demo/script.md

 We will first cover the improvements we made to the existing infrastructure!

 ## EXISTING CHANGES
+The existing parser module works mainly via one large function that parses the command line and outputs tokens using functions from the Standard C Library.

+Prior to making the changes we did, the parser was incredibly simple and only allowed for hyper-specific commands.
+First and foremost, we wanted to allow for more liberal commands for the user.

 CMDS:
 - elp (Suggestions)
 - look look look look look and go south (and multiple commands conditionality)